Dubin–Johnson syndrome: Differentiation from Rotor syndrome

 Dubin–Johnson syndrome is similar to Rotor syndrome, but can be differentiated by:

 A test of MRP2 activity can also be done to differentiate between Dubin–Johnson syndrome and Rotor syndrome.
 The clearance of bromsulphthalein is used to determine this, the test for which is called bromsulphthalein clearance test.
 100 units of BSP is injected intravenously and then the clearance.
 In case of Dubin–Johnson syndrome, clearance of bromsulphthalein will be within 90 minutes, while in case of Rotor syndrome, the clearance is slow, i.e., it takes more than 90 minutes for clearance.

 Treatment

 Dubin–Johnson syndrome is a benign condition and no treatment is required.
 However, it is important to recognize the condition so as not to confuse it with other hepatobiliary disorders associated with conjugated hyperbilirubinemia that require treatment or have a different prognosis.

 Prognosis

 Prognosis is good, and treatment of this syndrome is usually unnecessary.
 Most patients are asymptomatic and have normal lifespans.
 Some neonates present with cholestasis.
 Hormonal contraceptives and pregnancy may lead to overt jaundice and icterus (yellowing of the eyes and skin).

 History

-Dubin–Johnson syndrome was first described in 1954 by two men—Dr. Frank Johnson, a military physician and researcher at the Veterans Administration and Armed Forces Institute of Pathology in Washington, DC, and Dr. Isadore Dubin, a Canadian pathologist then working alongside him.
-Johnson had studied medicine at Howard University College of Medicine and faced substantial discrimination in his medical career, on account of being an African-American, and was even turned away from active duty during the Battle of the Bulge, despite being a first lieutenant and trained physician.
-Later, during his internship, he was required to sleep in a tuberculosis sanitarium, as the hospital did not allow African-American physicians to live in the same residencies as white physicians, and he was prevented from rotating on several services, including general surgery.
-These experiences, coupled with his inherent interest in chemistry, compelled him to pursue pathology, where he ultimately met Dubin and described this syndrome for the first time.
+Pathologists Frank Johnson and Isadore Dubin first described Dubin–Johnson syndrome in 1954.